AnoirsGit/WEB-documentation-from-Anoir/2_general_os_knowledge/3_memory_managent_in_V8_engine/README.md

 The garbage collector in V8 is responsible for reclaiming the unused memory for reuse by the V8 process.

-V8 garbage collector are generational(Objects in Heap are grouped by their age and cleared at dfferant sages), There are two stages and three different algorithms used for gabage collection by V8:
+V8 garbage collector are generational(Objects in Heap are grouped by their age and cleared at dfferant stages), There are two stages and three different algorithms used for gabage collection by V8:

 ### Minor GC (Scavenger)